The Government may force all non-essential services to temporarily cease trading at some point.

 Civil Fire as a Non-Essential Service

-If however we find that Government deems our services non-essential, Civil Fire will of course comply with the direction to cease trading temporarily.
+If however Government deems our services non-essential, we will comply with the direction to cease trading temporarily.

 None of our workers will work during this time.

 Management anticipates that Civil Fire has the financial reserves to pay all workers normally for at least 2 weeks.
 After this time, should the closure continue, a further assessment will be conducted by Management.
 Our workers may be asked to take paid leave should business closures be extensive.